Gifted & Talented

 South Orangetown Middle School

-SOMS features an array of opportunities for high-ability learners which include the Challenge Lab elective, accelerated and honors classes, Virtual High School courses and instrumental music instruction to more than a dozen after school clubs, such as Math Club, NYC Urban Debate League and Science Olympiads.
+SOMS features an array of opportunities for high-ability learners which include the Challenge Lab elective, accelerated and honors classes, Virtual High School courses and instrumental music instruction to more than a dozen after school clubs, such as Math Club, Debate Club and Science Olympiads.

 Tappan Zee High School

 In addition to Honors and Advanced Placement classes in all content areas, Tappan Zee High School offers the rigorous Project Lead the Way engineering pathway, Virtual High School courses and dual-enrollment opportunities.
 Students also discover and develop interests through a rich assortment of extracurricular activities, honor societies and performing arts groups.